Punktum-dk/epp-service-specification/README.md

 The operation to create a contact is instantaneous.

-The listed pending-states for [delete contact](#unimplemented-command-delete-contact) and [transfer contact](#unimplemented-command-transfer-contact) are not supported in the DK Hostmaster registry system.
+The listed pending-states for [delete contact](#unimplemented-command-delete-contact) and [transfer contact](#unimplemented-command-transfer-contact) are not supported in the Punktum dk registry system.

 <a id="unsupported-domain-status-codes"></a>